hyprside/tibs/README.md

 }
 ```

-This configuration launches TIBS as a systemd service immediately after the initramfs stage, providing an early boot animation and handling input and cursor rendering before the desktop environment takes over.
+This configuration launches TIBS as a systemd service immediately after the initramfs stage which requires some systemd and initramfs

----

-## Usage

-- **Boot Process:**
-  TIBS runs as a systemd service early in the boot sequence.
-Its configuration ensures that it operates before any display manager is started, presenting a smooth boot animation.

-- **Customizing Animations & UI:**
-  Modify the assets within the designated assets directory to adjust animations, progress bars, logos, and other UI elements.

-- **Cursor Rendering:**
-  TIBS leverages the Hyprcursors format for scalable, vector-based cursor themes.
----
+hackery to work properly, so this NixOS module already sets everything up for you.

 ## License